 Short Blonde Balayage

-We love actress Eiza González's blonde hair, for which Rez was also responsible.
+We love actress Zendaya's blonde pixie, which calls to mind a 1990s chop.
 Her eyebrow color matches the bronde tones at her roots, giving the entire look a natural effect.

 Choppy Balayage Blonde